ketusi23/qr-code/README.md

 #Frontend Mentor - QR Code Component

-This is a solution to the https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H.
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [QR Code Component.](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H) Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 Links:
 Solution URL: